wildthink/articles/iOS Flux in xx Lines of Code.md

 }
 ```

-Any view or controller that <u>declares</u> that it is bound to store or state variable is <u>implicitly</u> subscribed to its updates.
-As views and controllers come and go at the whim of the user this becomes a significant advantage in reducing complexity and error.
+Any view or controller whose `storageKey` property is set has effectively "declared" that it is "bound" to store or state variable and is <u>implicitly</u> subscribed to notifications of its updates.
+As views and controllers come and go at the whim of the user's navigational maneuvers (see [Monkey Testing](https://en.wikipedia.org/wiki/Monkey_testing) this becomes a significant advantage in reducing complexity and error.

 #### Simplify the Dispatch

 #### Eliminate Actions by bringing the target to the caller.

 An `Action` in the UDF environment is really just a serialized form of a particular function identifier along with its parameters.
 This `action` is passed along to some target by the `Dispatcher`.
-Then the target must deserialize the `Action` and implement its intent.
-Not only does this incur CPU and memory costs but it also requires additional code and cognitive overhead to create, maintain, and utilize each explicitly specified `Action`.
+Then the Target must deserialize the `Action` and invoke an implementations of its intent.
+Not only does this incur CPU and memory costs (minor though they may be) but it also requires additional code and cognitive overhead to create, maintain, and utilize each explicitly specified `Action` among different parts of the code base.

 How might this be avoided?
 If the target of our action method was in-hand we could just call the function directly.
 But explicitly wiring up the caller to the target introduces complexities that we are seeking to avoid with a central Dispatcher.

 Suppose, instead, the Dispatcher's job is to facilitate a rendezvous between the caller and the callee dynamically at call time.
 All without pre-wiring or instantiating Actions.
 To effect this, the caller requests a reference to the target, a `Store` in our case, by specifying the Class or Protocol, with this strongly typed reference the caller can then invoke any exposed function it requires.
 The caller never retains the target but can always get it just-in-time for the call.

 By creating a direct connection between the caller and target on-demand and only for the duration of the call we avoid any need to explicitly define much less create Action objects to "carry" values to the message receiver.
-The "Dispatcher" may, at its discretion, store the parameters or create a closure to delay the action's execution.
-Note, this logic is encapsulated in the Dispatcher so the caller need not concern itself with any explicit instantiation of an `Action` object.
+The "Target" may, at its discretion, store the an "action identifier" and its parameters or create a closure to delay the action's execution.
+Note, this logic is encapsulated in the Target so the caller need not concern itself with any explicit instantiation of an `Action` object.

 In our example, user actions are translated into operations on the store at the earliest opportunity.
 Action code blocks are queued up executed in a single phase, callback free.
-If desired access to the store can be formally "locked" effectively wrapping all the updates in a single transaction.
+If desired, access to the store could be formally "locked" effectively wrapping all the updates in a single transaction.

-So Simple.
+Simple.
 No `Actions` required!

 #### Single Function Store Lookup

 Message recipients can be identified by Class, Protocol, or by an arbitrary test.
+Starting at the calling Responder, the logic for the `dispatch()` is to simply climb up the tree looking for a qualifying object.
+We needn't be tied to exactly this logic but it will suffice for our example.

 ```swift